-This year we are stocking three types of influenza vaccine, aka the “Flu Shot”
+This year we are stocking two types of influenza vaccine, aka the “Flu Shot”

 First of all for those over 65 – High Dose